Vpech77/Vpech77/README.md

 ###

-- 🌱 I’m currently a second-year student engineer at the National School of Geographical Sciences in <b>France</b>
+- 🌱 I’m currently a third-year student engineer at the National School of Geographical Sciences in <b>France</b>

 <p align="left"><br>📚 I'm learning web development and computer science!
   <br>✨ I never give up on any project I undertake and I always aim for the highest quality possible.